dheerajshenoy/minimal-dashboard.el/README.md

 # minimal-dashboard.el

 A very minimal dashboard plugin for Emacs — displays a centered image and message when Emacs starts, with optional window resize responsiveness and layout control.

+The use case is for those who do not want to see anything else on the screen apart from the emacs logo and/or a small text blurb.

 Version: 0.1.2